-Do you have a strategy in place for employee benefits in your organisation?
-If you answered no, you’re not alone; more than half of the HR managers who participated in Sweden's largest benefit survey, Benify Score, answered no this question.
+Does your organization have an employee benefits strategy?
+If you answered no, you’re not alone; more than half of the HR managers who participated in Sweden's largest benefits survey, Benify Score, answered no this question.
 However, as many as 76% have made changes to their benefits offering over the past two years.

-Research for our Benify Score survey revealed that more than 70% of the survey’s top performers say they operate according to a benefits strategy and more than half of the top performers say they review their benefits offering at least once a year.
+Our Benify Score survey revealed that more than 70% of the survey’s top performing organizations say they operate according to a benefits strategy and more than half of the top performing organizations say they review their benefits offering at least once a year.

 Can Benefits Improve Workplace Happiness?

-Our results show that employees at organisations with a benefits strategy are:
+Our results show that employees at organizations with a benefits strategy are:

 There are many reasons for employers to implement a benefits strategy.
 Here are three of them: